Pushing the limits of time beyond the Big Bang singularity: The branch cut universe: Introduction

 \section{Introduction}

-In the standard cosmological model of general relativity~\citep{Einstein1916}, described by the Friedmann-Lema\^itre-Robertson-Walker (FLRW) metric~\citep{Friedmann1922}-\citep{Walker1937}, Friedmann equations represent a closed set of solutions of Einstein's equations which relate the scale factor $a(t)$, the energy density $\rho(t)$ and the pressure $p(t)$ for a flat, open and closed universe.
+In the standard cosmological model of general relativity~\citep{Einstein1916}, described by the Friedmann-Lema\^itre-Robertson-Walker (FLRW) metric~\citep{Friedmann1922}-\citep{Walker1937}, Friedmann's equations represent a closed set of equations which relate the scale factor $a(t)$, the energy density $\rho(t)$ and the pressure $p(t)$ for a flat, open and closed universe.

-In the quest to overcome the presence of singularities in Einstein's equations, we have combined in a recent publication~\citep{Zen2020} the multiverse proposal by S. Hawking and T. Hertog of a hypothetical set of multiple universes~\citep{Hawking2018} and the technique of analytic continuation applied to the Friedmann-Lema\^itre-Robertson-Walker (FLRW) metric, resulting in analytic continued Friedmann equations for the $\Lambda$CDM ($\Lambda\neq 0$) model (for the details see~\citep{Zen2020}).
+In a search to overcome the presence of singularities in general relativity, we have combined in a recent publication~\citep{Zen2020} the multiverse proposal by S. Hawking and T. Hertog of a hypothetical set of multiple universes, existing in parallel~\citep{Hawking2018} and the technique of analytical continuation in complex analysis applied to the Friedmann-Lema\^itre-Robertson-Walker (FLRW) metric.
+As a result we obtained Friedmann-type equations for the a complex version of the $\Lambda$CDM ($\Lambda\neq 0$) model: